tobiasdalhof/sanersocialmedia/README.md

 ## Features

 - Support for YouTube
+  - Hide feed on home page
+  - Hide related videos in sidebar on video page
+  - Hide comments on video page
 - Support for Twitter
+  - Hide feed on home page
+  - Hide trends in sidebar
+  - Hide follow suggestions in sidebar
 - Support for Instagram
+  - Hide feed on home page
 - Support for Facebook
+  - Hide feed on home page
 - Support for TikTok
+  - Hide feed on home page
 - Support for LinkedIn
+  - Hide feed on home page
+  - Hide trending news in sidebar
 - Support for Twitch
+  - Hide feed on home page
 - Support for Reddit
+  - Hide feed on home page
 - Support for GitHub
+  - Hide feed on home page
 - 1600+ inspirational quotes

 ## Installation